 EB Games is another place you want to check out.
-The company sells pre-owned games through both its on land and online outlets.
+The company sells pre-owned games through both its brick and mortar and online outlets.

 It will take some effort to determine the value of your china, but you will find online pattern identification service, such as Replacements, useful for this purpose.
 You get a photo across to them and they would be happy to assess it at no cost.

-As you get a fair idea of the perceived worth, get on to Amazon or eBay.
+As you get a fair idea of the perceived worth, get on Amazon or eBay.

 My observation is that you can almost be assured of full assessed-value (or near to it) on one of these popular marketplaces.

 Unless you are a collector, old unused musical instruments around the house are simply going to collect dust.
-If you (and your wife and your kids) have stopped touching them for ages already, it’s time to sell!
+If you (and your wife and your kids) have stopped using them, it’s time to sell!

-Used Instrument Buyer help you to get rid of them with competitive offer.
+Used Instrument Buyer helps you to get rid of them with competitive offers.

-Don’t take my words for it.
+Don’t take my word for it.
 Get your old violin onto eBay and see how the bidding war ends up.
-After all, it never hurts if the bidding drives it up to a few dollars more!
+After all, it never hurts if the bidding drives it up a few dollars more!